 Flappy Bird became one of the most downloaded free games generating $50,000 a day in ad sales according to the game’s Vietnam-based developer Dong Nguyen.
-The game was not only highly popular but, for many, highly addictive.
+The game was not only highly popular but, for many, highly addictive, much like many of the Incremental Games on the market.
 Feeling guilty over the addictive nature and overuse of the game, Nguyen removed it from the market.

 Eighty-nine-year-old Delores Dennison of Ohio attended her first prom this past spring.
 Her 19-year-old great-grandson knew she’d never been to a prom, so this knockout Eagle Scout invited her to his.
 Delores wore a blue dress and carried a small clutch with her nitro and puffer.
 Austin led his great-grandma to the dance floor, where he surprised her with a song he had chosen for the occasion.
 “I Love the Kisses of Delores,” is a song Delores’ husband used to sing to her.

 George Prior, 50 (old enough to know better), began drinking 10 cans of Coke every day for a month to see how it would affect him.
 He gained weight.
 Shocker.
 Hey, George, if someone suggests you repeat that with a fifth of whiskey, don’t do it.